 The College serves adults living in the region through the Office of Community Education.
 The College currently offers a Master of Liberal Studies (M/LS) program and Master’s of Arts in Teaching (MAT) program.

 The Center for Chicago Programs connects Lake Forest students to the educational and cultural riches of Chicago both on campus and in the city.
 The Center is an integral part of the student and faculty experience at the College.

-Lake Forest has 17 Division III teams, including nine women’s (basketball, cross country, handball, ice hockey, soccer, softball, swimming and diving, tennis, and volleyball) and eight men’s (basketball, cross country, football, handball, ice hockey, soccer, swimming and diving, and tennis).
+Lake Forest has 19 Division III teams, including 10 women’s (basketball, cross country, handball, golf, ice hockey, soccer, softball, swimming and diving, tennis, and volleyball) and nine men’s (basketball, cross country, football, golf, handball, ice hockey, soccer, swimming and diving, and tennis).
 Many students are also involved in club or intramural sports.

 Team name: Foresters

 The College and its Alumni Board host events around the country.
 More than 13,000 alumni, in 63 countries and all 50 states, participate in student mentor programs, assist with internships, and support the College through donations.